yochaigal/cairn/wip/2e/wilderness-exploration.md

 ### Travel

 - Travel begins.
 Obvious locations, features, and terrain of nearby areas are revealed according to their distance.
 This action is typically taken by the entire party as one.
 - The party rolls 1d6 to see if they get lost along the way.
-This risk can increase or decrease, depending on the terrain and weather **Difficulty**, items, skills, and relevant backgrounds of the party.
+This risk can increase or decrease, depending on path **Difficulty**, maps, guides, skills of party members.
 - If lost, the party may need to spend a **Wilderness Action** to recover their way.
 Otherwise, the party reaches the next **point** along their route.
 Remember to compare the results of getting lost to the relevant terrain or weather **Difficulty**.
 For example, _Tough_ terrain in _Fair_ weather would require a roll of 2 or under in order for the party to get lost.

 ### Explore